 This process, then, enables one to discern a moral principle, one that says that all acts of a specified type (that is, which are the origination of some specified sort of state of affairs), and whose agents stand in some specified relation either to others or to themselves, are such that there is a claim on those agents to act in that way, this claim being grounded in the specified nature of the act and/or the relevant relation.
 Knowing this principle might be of some use.
-But if one comes to doubt the principle, just gazing at it will not restore one's confidence in it, no matter how searching one's gaze.
-To recover one's sense of its truth, one needs to put oneself into a situation of the relevant sort, or at least to imagine oneself in such a situation, if one's imagination is powerful enough, and see whether the sense of obligation arises or not.
+But if one comes to doubt the principle, just gazing at it will not restore one’s confidence in it, no matter how searching one’s gaze.
+Nor will it help to try to infer the principle from something else; “the remedy lies not in any process of general thinking” (20).
+To recover one’s sense of its truth, one needs to put oneself into a situation of the relevant sort, or at least to imagine oneself in such a situation, if one’s imagination is powerful enough, and see whether the sense of obligation arises or not.

 It is characteristic of intuitionists to deny that the right can be derived from the good, and Prichard, as we have seen, was no exception.
 Some intuitionists think that the good can be derived from the right, perhaps by thinking of the good as that which it is right to approve, admire, seek.
 Prichard does not take this sort of line either.
 For him, goodness is very different from rightness.
 Goodness seems to be a simple monadic property.
 The things that can have this property are states of affairs, people and actions.
 An act can be thought of as good, but whenever we do so, we are really thinking of its motive; a good act is one done from a good motive.
 Prichard distinguished between the moral motive, which is a sense of obligation, and ordinary motives, which are desires.
 ‘Desire and a sense of obligation are co-ordinate species of motive’ (15).
 There is the act, the origination of a change, and there is the motive for that act.
 Acts themselves are not good or bad.
 But we can think of the act together with its motive, and think of such a thing as good or bad.
 Prichard used the term ‘action’ for this combination of act and motive (officially, but not always consistently).
 Acts cannot really be good or bad, but actions can (156–7).